godwinjs/GymBuddy/README.md

 This is an LLM Chatbot powered by RAG.
 The tech stack includes Javascript, Langchain, OpenAI and Supabase vector store.

 LLM - Large Language Model
 RAG - Retrieval Augumented Generation

+### please, Click to check it out [Project link](https://gym-buddy-rho.vercel.app/)

 For a video walkthrough, [click this YouTube link to watch]().